Gang Confrontation: The case of Medellin (Colombia): Results and Discussion

-Figure~\ref{fig:ViolentSoc} depicts the time series of the numbers of violations of Human Rights in Medellin with two significant socio-economic factors: the Unemployment Rate\footnote{The Unemployment Rate is based on the reports of the \textit{Departamento Administrativo Nacional de Estadistica of Colombia} (DANE)'s.
+For the data in Fig~\ref{fig:ViolentSoc}, the Unemployment Rate extracted from the reports of the \textit{Departamento Administrativo Nacional de Estadistica of Colombia} (DANE)'s.
 For 1995 to 2000, the annual Unemployment Rate was calculated as the arithmetic average of the quarterly reported unemployment rate.
-For 2001 to 2015, the annual annual Unemployment Rate was literally extracted from DANE's reports.} (left panel) and the Gini Coefficient (right panel)\footnote{The \textit{Departamento Administrativo Nacional de Estadistica of Colombia} (DANE) started reporting the Gini coefficient only in 2002.
+For 2001 to 2015, the annual annual Unemployment Rate was literally extracted from DANE's reports.
+As to the Gini coefficient, DANE started reporting it only in 2002.
 In 2005, it changed its methodology and did no report data for 2006 and 2007.
-The Gini coefficient time-series was completed as follows: data for 2001, 2006 and 2007 was calculated by using a linear regressor from the reported data (see, SI for details) and the data from 1995 to 2000 was obtained from reports of the World Bank for Colombia, which was additionally supplemented by a linear interpolation to get an approximate coefficient for 1996,1997 and 1998.}.
-Linear, measured by the $r$-Pearson coefficient, as well as non-linear, measured by the $\rho$-Spearman coefficient, correlations are displayed in each panel.
-Figure \ref{fig:ViolentSoc} shows that the Unemployment Rate (UR) and the Gini Coefficient are highly correlated, with the number of Human Rights Violations (HR Violations).
+The Gini coefficient time-series was completed as follows: data for 2001, 2006 and 2007 was calculated by using a linear regressor from the reported data (see, S1 Table for details) and the data from 1995 to 2000 was obtained from reports of the World Bank for Colombia, which was additionally supplemented by a linear interpolation to get an approximate coefficient for 1996,1997 and 1998.

 Since not all Human Rights Violations can be exclusively associated to the gang conflict, the context analysis is complemented with the Homicide Rate per 100,000 inhabitants, the category that is mainly associated to the gang conflict.
 These four variables comprises a fully-connected and strongly correlated network (see below), thus confirming the correlation between violence and socio-economic factors.
 Focus here is on finding how the structure of the conflict network affects the behaviour of the gangs and violence indexes in Medellin.
 Specifically, how the number of gangs $N_\mathrm{g}$, the leading $\lambda_{\mathrm L}$ and second leading $\lambda_{\mathrm{L}_2}$ eigenvalues of the adjacency matrix correlate with the socio-economic and violence indexes.